Schiphtan/oop_assignment1/README.md

 # oop_assignment1
-I has exercises about abstract and interface
+It has exercises about abstract and interface

-ercises on interfaces
+exercises on interfaces
 ==========================

 1. Write a  program to create an interface Shape with the getArea() method.
 Create three classes Rectangle, Circle, and Triangle that implement the Shape interface.
 Implement the getArea() method for each of the three classes.